-The choices for the optimization objective appear in the top left section of the window, labeled "Maximize...."
-The same objectives are available for optimizing portfolios.
-You can choose to maximize the following performance measures: Net Profit, Rate of Return, Average Trade, Average Trade (%), Profit Factor, Return-Drawdown Ratio, or Modified Sharpe Ratio.
+The choices for the optimization objective appear in the top left section of the window, labeled "Maximize" The same objectives are available for optimizing portfolios.
+You can choose to maximize the following performance measures: Net Profit, Average Trade (%), Profit Factor, Return-Drawdown Ratio, Sharpe Ratio, Modified Sharpe Ratio, Ave Position Size, or Max Position Size.
 In addition, the maximum peak-to-valley percentage drawdown can be limited to a specified value; e.g., 20%.
-See Chapter 12, Viewing the Results, Performance Results, for a definition of each performance measure when optimizing over the current sequence of trades.
-When optimizing using Monte Carlo analysis, see Chapter 12, Viewing the Results, Monte Carlo Results, for a definition of each performance measure.
+See Appendix: Performance Metrics for a definition of each performance metric.
+When optimizing using Monte Carlo analysis, the performance metric is evaluated at the confidence level chosen on the Analysis Setup (or Portfolio Setup) window.